-44 Councilor Rothhaus questioned why the Town would treat this type of use differently than a pharmacy.

-Director Thompson responded his understanding from his limited conversations with individuals at the of the proposed ordinance, is State regulations go so far to put the general guidelines in place, and these conditional use permit criteria are really based off of that.
+Councilor Rothhaus questioned why the Town would treat this type of use differently than a pharmacy.
+Director Thompson responded his understanding from his limited conversations with individuals at the DHHS and in looking over the variety of different ordinances and regulations that went into the drafting of the proposed ordinance, is State regulations go so far to put the general guidelines in place, and these conditional use permit criteria are really based off of that.
 However, it goes a little further particularly because the issue of marijuana is still a political hot button.
-Out of an over-abundance of confidence,
+Out of an over-abundance of confidence, particularly in the area of security, the communities he has researched recommend and he recommends Merrimack include a good set of criteria that requires the Police Department, Fire Department, and Emergency Services personnel to have a good crack at the security items that are associated with this type of use.